How to completely delete your Facebook account, loose ends and all

 The first step is to delete the app from your smartphone or tablet.
 Remember that deleting the Facebook app doesn't delete your account -- you can still access it from the browser and other apps might still use Facebook as a login.

-Removing the icon from your phone gets it out of sight and mind, but it doesn't do anything to your Facebook account overall.
+Removing the icon from your phone gets it out of sight and mind, but it doesn't do anything to your overall account.
 You'll need to make sure you do all these other steps or Facebook can still track your online activity.

 Choose any social platform and messaging alternatives

-Remember, when you delete your Facebook account, your access to Messenger goes with it.
+Remember, when you delete your Facebook account, your Messenger aaccess goes with it.
 Meaning, you'll need to reach out to those you frequently talk to on Messenger and figure out another app or service to stay in touch.

 Take the same approach with your Facebook friends in general.
 Post a status a few days before you plan on deleting your account, and ask that anyone who wants to keep in touch send a message with their contact info.